300f20t/Another-Fabric-Generator-MCreator/README.md

 - Make sure you use MCreator 2025.3 first snapshot
 - Back up your workspace before updating to a newer version of the plugin.
 - Mods will also require [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function properly, so when you want to play your mod, make sure you have Fabric API.
-- **In order to decompile your code, a recent change in MCreator no longer allow us to do it automatically.
-You have to go in Build & info -> Run Gradle task and paste this task `genSourcesWithCfr`**

 ## Credits/License
 Dev - [Goldorion](https://github.com/Goldorion), [Spectrall](https://github.com/Spectrall368) and [contributors](https://github.com/Goldorion/Fabric-Generator-MCreator/graphs/contributors)